 Even though it’s not wild, the Icelandic horse is worth mentioning.
 Shipped in by the first settlers, the horse has since adapted to the harsh Icelandic weather and become one of the most persistent animal friends of the farm.
 It is iconic to Iceland and no visit to the country is complete without meeting one of these beauties.

-Things NOT to do next o Icelandic horse:
+Things NOT to do next o an Icelandic horse:

-- Do not feed it.
-Any additional treats besides their food provided by the owner might cause stomach illness or other sicknesses.
+Do not feed it.
+Any additional treats besides the food provided by the owner might cause stomach illness or other sicknesses.

-- Do not trespass on private property.
+Do not trespass on private property.
 Icelandic horses are domesticated and usually roam free on the land of their owners.
-Don’t trespass somebody’s private land in an attempt to meet the horse.
+Don’t trespass on somebody’s private land in an attempt to meet the horse.

 Best time to see the Icelandic horse: